Yordan Alvarez hits 50th homer, Astros shut out Twins 4-0

 TRAINER’S ROOM

 Twins: OF Byron Buxton (fractured left hand) is expected to begin participating in pregame workouts with the team on Monday, when the Twins return home.
 Buxton, who has been out since June 21, spent this week going through batting practice in the cage in Minnesota.
-Manager Rocco Baldelli said they should know more about when he might return sometime next week.
+Baldelli said they should know more about when he might return sometime next week.

 Astros: 3B Alex Bregman (strained left quadriceps) went 1 for 3 with two walks on Friday night in his sixth rehabilitation game with Triple-A Sugar Land.
-Manager Dusty Baker said there isn’t a timetable for the return of Bregman, who has been out since June 16. … RHP Pedro Báez, who has been out all season with injuries and an illness, pitched Thursday and Friday night for Sugar Land and has a 2.00 ERA in eight rehabilitation appearances.
+Baker said there isn’t a timetable for the return of Bregman, who has been out since June 16. … RHP Pedro Báez, who has been out all season with injuries and an illness, pitched Thursday and Friday night for Sugar Land and has a 2.00 ERA in eight rehabilitation appearances.

 UP NEXT